unforswearing/todo_markup.js/README.md

 ## Why

 I am deeply interested in creating small markup and programming languages for fun.
 This markup was created for taking notes quickly during meetings or conferences, when there is only time to open a text file or Google Doc (instead of juggling multiple apps).
-To keep things simple `todo_markup.js` does not have nested tasks, reminders, or calendar integration.

 See [todo.tdx](./todo.tdx) for an example of this markup.

+This markup is currently a replaement for [markdown](https://learnxinyminutes.com/docs/markdown/) however, `todo_markup.js` may eventually become a superset / extension for the markdown specification (likely targeting [commonmark](https://commonmark.org/)).

 <br />

 ## Features

 - Syntax is only 8 operators.
+- The todo file is line based -- there is no nested todo grammar aside from URLs.
-- Output or save HTML.
+- Output or save HTML from various options.
 - Output complete and / or incomplete tasks as standalone markdown files.
 - Generate an AST-like json object.